AlbertSebastain/e2e_conformer/README.md

 In the joint training, an additional discriminant network is connected with the enhancement network, and can guide the enhancement network training towards true clean signal.
 ## run the framework
 you can run `run_att_model.sh` or `run_conformer_model` to train and test the model.
 The difference is different End-to-End network, RNN-Attention network or conformer model.
-The configrations for training and test stages are saved in config folder.
+The configrations for training and test stages are saved .yml files in config folder.
-You must change the some path directions in `run_att_model.sh` and `run_conformer_model`.
+You must change some path directions in `run_att_model.sh` and `run_conformer_model`.